msv-lab/modus/README.md

 ## Motivating example

 The Modusfile below is designed to compare the outputs of the program `foo.c` compiled with and without optimizations.
-The stage `build`, which depends on the image `gcc:4.9` and is parametrized with the compiler flags `CFLAGS`, compiles the program `foo.c`.
-The stage `test`, which depends on the previous stage `build`, executes a test.
+The stage `compile`, which depends on the image `gcc:4.9` and is parametrized with the compiler flags `CFLAGS`, compiles the program `foo.c`.
+The stage `test`, which depends on the previous stage `compile`, executes a test.
 Finally, the final stage `compare` depends on two instances of `test` with the flags `-O0` and `-O3` respectively. `compare` first copies the output file from the second instance of `test` (aliased as `test_opt` because of ambiguity), and then compares it with the output of the first instance.

-    RULE build(CFLAGS) :- image_tag(gcc, 4.9)
+    RULE compile(CFLAGS) :- image("gcc:4.9")
     COPY foo.c .
     RUN gcc ${CFLAGS} -c foo.c -o foo

-    RULE test(CFLAGS) :- build(CFLAGS)
+    RULE test(CFLAGS) :- compile(CFLAGS)
     RUN ./foo 1 2 3 > /output.txt

     RULE compare() :- test("-O0"), test("-O3") as test_opt